aaronpowell/aaronpowell.github.io/src/documents/posts/2009-05-19-query-syntax-vs-method-syntax.md

---- cson
+---
   title: "Query Syntax vs Method Syntax"
   metaTitle: "Query Syntax vs Method Syntax"
   description: "What's the difference with LINQ to using query syntax to pure lambda expressions?"
   revised: "2010-04-08"
   date: "2009-05-19"
-tags: ["linq","c#",".net"]
+  tags:
+    - "linq"
+    - "c#"
+    - ".net"
   migrated: "true"
-urls: ["/query-syntax-vs-method-syntax"]
+  urls:
+    - "/query-syntax-vs-method-syntax"
-summary: """
+  summary: ""

-"""
 ---
 While working on an IQueryable&lt;T&gt; provider I was having a problem when doing LINQ statements via the Query Syntax that wasn't happening when using the Method Syntax (chained lambda expressions).